vinaydhegde/testdriven-site/_posts/2017-06-27-01-part4-react-flash-messages.markdown

 Update the containers, and then test.

+> `User does not exist` isn't really accurate if it was just an incorrect password; `Login failed` is probably a better generic error message.
+Check your understanding and update this on your own.

 #### Delete Message

 Next, the message should disappear when any of these occur-

 1. An end user clicks the `x`, on the right side of the message
-1. A new message message is flashed
+1. A new message is flashed
 1. Three seconds passes

 Create a new test file called *message.test.js*: